 4. What's the difference between Collaborative Practice and conventional divorce?

-conventional divorce you often come to view each other as adversaries, and your divorce may be a battleground.
+divorce you often come to view each other as adversaries, and your divorce may be a battleground.
 The resulting conflicts take an immense toll on emotions—especially the children’s.
+Collaborative

-Collaborative Practice is by definition a non-adversarial approach.
+Practice is by definition a non-adversarial approach.
 Your lawyers pledge in writing not to go to court.
-They negotiate in good faith, and work together with you to achieve mutual
+They negotiate in good faith, and work together with you to achieve mutual settlement outside

 5. How does Collaborative Practice minimize the hostility of many divorces?

-and cooperation.
+cooperation.
 Collaborative professionals are trained in non-confrontational negotiation, helping keep discussions productive.
-The goal of Collaborative Practice is to build a settlement on areas
+The goal of Collaborative Practice is to build a settlement on areas of

 6. How does Collaborative Practice actually work step by step?

-not to go to court.
+go to court.
 Next, you meet privately and in face-to-face talks with your lawyers.
-Additional experts, such as divorce coaches and child and financial specialists, may join the process or are
+Additional experts, such as divorce coaches and child and financial specialists, may join the process or are perhaps

-perhaps the first professional that you see.
-All meetings are intended to produce an honest exchange of information and clear understanding about needs and expectations, especially concerning the
+the first professional that you see.
+All meetings are intended to produce an honest exchange of information and clear understanding about needs and expectations, especially concerning the well-being

 7. Is Collaborative Practice a faster way to get a divorce?